APCSPrinciples/ExplorePerformanceTask/README.md

 6            Data concern           15%
 7            Citations                   10%

 Submissions without at least 3 sources will not be accepted and will be returned to you.
 Make sure you _cite at least 3 of your references_ in your written responses.
 To get sources that have been written since June 2016 limit your Google search results to recent web sites.
 Click on *Tools* and then choose *Custom Range*.
 ![Google Custom Date Range](GoogleCustomDateRange.png)
-Then click enter 6/1/2017 in the From field.
-Click Go.
+Then click enter *6/1/2017* in the *From* field.
+Click *Go*.
 ![Google Custom Range](GoogleToolsCustomRange.png)
 Notice that your search results will all have a date listed.
 ![Google Range Results](GoogleRangeResults.png)
 If you are having trouble establishing a date for a web site, try [Carbon Dating the Web](http://cd.cs.odu.edu/).